 Established in 1893, the Bradford Textile Society is the oldest textile society in Britain, if not in the world.
 Despite all the changes which have taken place in the textile industry since its formation, the Society continues to thrive.
 Its monthly programme of meetings from October to April provides an opportunity for everyone with an interest in textiles to meet and discuss a range of textile-related topics with an invited speaker.

-Details of the winners of the 2015 - 2016 Bradford Textile Society Design Competiton are now available - click here to see the list of winners.
+Details of the 2016 - 2017 Bradford Textile Society Design Competiton are now available for download.

 Bill Skidmore this year (2014) celebrates fifty four years working and being involved with Apparel and Textiles.